novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Define a name for it and double click on your new interface.
 ![enter image description here](http://img.pyplan.org/Ui_new_interface.png)

-White Interface will open with one single widget.
+White interface will open with one single widget.

 New widgets can be added by pressing `+` and each of  them has the following characteristics.
 ![enter image description here](http://img.pyplan.org/Ui_blanck_interface.png)